I was employed by the University of Florida from 1972-2010. I have

 Challenges for categorical data analysis in the twenty-first

-century, in Statistics for the 21st Century, edited by
+century, pages 1--19 in Statistics for the 21st Century, edited

 Summarizing the predictive power of a generalized linear